 What Not to Miss in Cornwall with Kids

-There’s little doubt that Cornwall is one of the most popular destinations in the UK for families.
-It’s one of our favourite places to visit with its golden sandy beaches, classic cream teas and a history packed with pirates and plundering, for us it is a must visit county throughout the year.
+There’s little doubt that Cornwall is one of the best places to visit in the UK for families.
+It’s one of our favorite destinations to visit with its golden sandy beaches, classic cream teas and a history packed with pirates and plundering, for us it is a must visit county throughout the year.

 Cornwall is a great spot for families to hit the water too, with a wealth of water sport opportunities or simply taking a trip out across one of the many rivers.
 The team from Koru Kayaking provide the ideal introduction for children learning how to paddle.
 You can join them for private escorted sessions along Frenchman’s Creek, made famous in the Daphne Du Maurier novel of the same name.
 We loved the opportunity to learn more about the coastline with them and also to find out about the local sea life as we paddled around.

-In a disused Cornish Clay pit the world famous Eden Project has grown into one of the county’s most important and breath-taking destinations for tourists.
+In a disused Cornish Clay pit, the world famous Eden Project has grown into one of the county’s most important and breath-taking destinations for tourists.
 Massive biomes (think huge curved greenhouses!) are home to a rain forest, Mediterranean and desert landscapes which children will love to explore and be astonished at the most stunning plants and trees.
-The visitor attraction also hosts live music concerts and events for families throughout the year.
+This family attraction also hosts live music concerts and events throughout the year.

 Cornwall is famed for its food – from pasties to fish and chips.
 Each of the villages and towns around the coast could lay claim to being home to the best fish and chips shop in town, and there are plenty which deserve the honour, but Becks in St Ives has the edge for us.
 I also adore the pasties from The Chough Bakery in Padstow on the North Cornwall coast, which are packed full of flavour and absolutely delicious.